doctrine/orm/en/reference/working-with-associations.rst

     $user->getFavorites()->contains($favoriteComment); // TRUE
     $favoriteComment->getUserFavorites()->contains($user); // FALSE

-There are to approaches to handle this problem in your code:
+There are two approaches to handle this problem in your code:

 1. Ignore updating the inverse side of bidirectional collections,